 top of page

-The first weeks of embryo development are perhaps the most remarkable example of biological organization.
-During this time, the specialization of cells begins and the embryonic tissues transform from a uniform ball of cells into highly organized layers of organ tissues.
+The development of organs is perhaps the most remarkable feat of biological organization.
+During embryonic development, the specialization of cells begins and the embryonic tissues transform from a uniform ball of cells into highly organized layers of organ tissues.
 We call this process organogenesis.

-Recreating human organs in a lab is one of the most coveted scientific goals of our time.
-Learning lessons from early development, we are now able to harness the developmental potential of pluripotent stem cells and mimic in vitro the chemical signals as they would happen in the embryo.
-We can recreate an approximative embryo in a dish from nothing but stem cells and even generate tiny versions of human organs that we call organoids.
+Recreating and rejuvenating human organs in a lab is one of the most coveted scientific goals of contemporary biology.
+Learning lessons from early development, we are now able to harness the developmental potential of pluripotent stem cells and mimic in vitro the chemical signals that would shape developing organs.
+We can leverage stem cells to recreate tiny versions of human organs that we call organoids.

 Group-blossom-1-6.jpg

-We are an interdisciplinary group of researchers whose mission is to advance the knowledge of human embryonic development and to contribute to its application in reproductive and regenerative medicine.
-We bridge the gap between biomolecular engineering, developmental biology, and biophysics, and our interests range from developing new organoid tech to elucidating the fundamental biology behind embryonic patterning and organ development, in health and disease.
+We are an interdisciplinary group of researchers whose mission is to advance our knowledge of organogenesis and to engineer novel solutions for reproduction and tissue regeneration.
+We bridge the gap between biomolecular engineering and developmental biology, and our interests range from developing new organoid tech to elucidating the fundamental biology behind embryonic patterning and organ development, in health and disease.
 If you'd like to collaborate with us or join our lab, get in touch.

 contact